Monish24/Zupe/README.md

 # Zupe Music Streaming Website

 "Zupe" is the perfect place to discover new music and new people simultaneously.
 This website allows users to listen to millions of songs, create a personalized music profile based on their tastes, and share it with the world.
-The focus is on connecting users through their music preferences, making it a unique platform for discovering both music and like-minded individuals.
+The focus is on connecting users through their music preferences, making it a unique platform for discovering both music and individuals with similar music taste.

 ## Features